Can Dogs Eat Salmon Skin? (Healthy Recipes Included)

 Is It Safe for Dogs on a Raw Food Diet to Eat Salmon?

-Can Dogs Eat Cooked Salmon?
+Can Dogs Eat Cooked Salmon Skin?

-Can Dogs Eat Smoked or Cured Salmon?
+Can Dogs Eat Smoked Salmon Skin?

-Can Dogs Eat Dehydrated Salmon Skin?
+Can Dogs Eat Dried Salmon Skin?

-Hint: Buy wild-caught or sustainably-raised dehydrated fish skins like these, because they tend to be lower in toxic mercury and parasites.
-Fish skins that aren’t wild or sustainably raised are typically from countries with lower industry standards; that means these products are highest in toxins and antibiotics – and not healthy for your dog.
+Fish skins that aren’t wild-caught or sustainably raised are typically from countries with lower industry standards; that means these products are highest in toxins and antibiotics – and not good for your dog.

 “Get your chef on” with these healing salmon recipes for dogs!

-Chronic ear or skin infections?
+Does your dog suffer from chronic ear or skin infections?

 Is your dog a senior?

 Seniors need more protein as they age to maintain muscle strength, good immunity and healthy organs.
 They also require omega-3 oils to keep inflammation down and support healthy joints.
 Salmon and salmon skin are excellent ways to keep your senior dog active and healthy during his golden years.
-Add vegetables and flaxseed to keep seniors’ slower digestive systems happy and healthy.
+Add vegetables and flaxseed to keep seniors’ slower digestive systems happy and moving well.

 How to Cook Salmon for your Dog

-- Adjust the amount to your dog’s weight and activity level
+• Adjust the amount to your dog’s weight and activity level

 Boost the healing benefits of salmon by adding a few simple ingredients to your dog’s meals.
 These are our Canine Herbalist’s absolute favourite salmon recipes for dogs with health issues!